-Indicate the level of support needed, including in emergencies: (some children will be able to take responsibility for their own health needs) Known side-effects of medication: Storage requirements: What facilities and equipment are required? (such as changing table or hoist) What testing is needed? (such as blood glucose levels): Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed Identify any dietary requirements: Identify any environmental considerations (such as arounded corridors travel time between lessens).
-Identify any environmental considerations (such as crowded corridors, travel time between lessons): Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician):
+Can the pupil self-manage his/her medication?
+Yes/No If Yes, specify the arrangements in place to monitor this: Indicate the level of support needed, including in emergencies: (some children will be able to take responsibility for their own health needs) Known side-effects of medication: Storage requirements: What facilities and equipment are required? (such as changing table or hoist) The state of the s What testing is needed? (such as blood glucose levels): Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed Identify any dietary requirements: action, any areas, requirements.
+Identify any environmental considerations (such as crowded corridors, travel time between lessons):

-Staff Providing Support Give the names of staff members providing support (State if different for off-site activities): Describe what this role entails: Have members of staff received training?
-Yes/No (details of training should be recorded on the Individual Staff Training Record, Appendix 4) Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition: Detail the contingency arrangements in the event that members of staff are absent: Indicate the persons (or groups of staff) in school who need to be aware of the child's condition and the support required: Other Requirements Detail any specific support for the pupil's educational, social and emotional needs (for example, how absences will be managed; requirements for extra time to complete exams; use of rest periods; additional support in catching up with lessons or counselling sessions)
+Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician): Staff Providing Support Give the names of staff members providing support (State if different for off-site activities): Describe what this role entails: Have members of staff received training?
+Yes/No (details of training should be recorded on the Individual Staff Training Record, Appendix 4) Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition: Detail the contingency arrangements in the event that members of staff are absent: Indicate the persons (or groups of staff) in school who need to be aware of the child's condition and the support required:

+Other Requirements

+Detail any specific support for the pupil's education (for example, how absences will be managed; requirem additional support in catching up with lessons or counsels ents for extra time to complete exams; use of rest periods;

 Emergency Contacts

 Family Contact 1 Family Contact 1

 Name: Name:

 Telephone Work: Telephone Work:

 Home: Home:

 Mobile: Mobile:

 Relationship: Relationship:

 Clinic or Hospital Contact GP

 Name: Name:

+Telephone: Telephone:

-Telephone: Work: Telephone: Work:
+Work: Work:

 Signatures

 Signed Signed

 (Headteacher) (Medication Coordinator)